frobijn/nF_nanoframework.github.io/content/unit-test/framework-v3/migrate-from-v2.md

 - The project file is modified to use the v3 `nano.vstest.runsettings` file.

 - The `nano.runsettings` file is migrated to a v3 `nano.runsettings`/`nano.runsettings.user` pair and a `nano.vstest.runsettings` file.
 If there are no settings to store in one of the files, that file is not created/removed.
 Be aware the the v2 `RealHardwarePort` setting is migrated to the `nano.runsettings.user` file that is no longer stored in the git repository.

+Visual Studio will ask whether to reload the project; answer "Reload all".
+It may be necessary to restart Visual Studio.

+No code changes are required, unless the test project has test classes that are inadvertently non-public.
+The v2 test platform doesn't care about the visibility of test classes and will discover the test, but the v3 test platform (and all other test frameworks) only takes public test classes into account and ignores internal classes.

 The unit tests will be run using the v3 test platform.
 To make maximum use of running tests in parallel, consider moving the `nano.vstest.runsettings` to the solution directory or to the top of the repository, and add the corresponding `GlobalSettings` element to `nano.runsettings` as per [specification](controlling-the-test-execution#configuration-file-hierarchy).